-The routine flux_distributions creates statistical information from the calibrated spectrogram and saves 'objectname','S0','fchan1','mean_SJy','t3','time_of_arrivel' in a data set with the file name constructed as [objectname 'calibrated.mat'] in the results directory.
+The routine flux_distributions creates statistical information from the calibrated spectrogram and saves 'objectname','S0','fchan1','mean_SJy','t3','time_of_arrivel', 'elev' in a data set with the file name constructed as [objectname ' calibrated.mat'] in the results directory.

-- a) The objectname must be of the form' Irxx' (see explanation above). - b) S0 contains the calibrated data in Jy (= 10-26 Wm-2Hz-1) with the selected background data finally removed for all frequency channels. - c) All data points that are below the rms have been set to 0 to ensure positive definite flux for subsequent epfd processing. - d) The array mean_SJy contains the average fluxes per channel at the end of the measurements. - e) The centre frequency per channel (Hz) is given by fchan1 and t3 together with time_of_arrivel give the time (UT) when a particular spectrum of the set S0 was obtained.
+- a) The objectname must be of the form' Irxx' (see explanation above). - b) S0 contains the calibrated data in Jy (= 10-26 Wm-2Hz-1) with the selected background data finally removed for all frequency channels. - c) the variable elev contains the elevation of the satellite at each measured point. - d) The array mean_SJy contains the average fluxes per channel at the end of the measurements. - e) The centre frequency per channel (Hz) is given by fchan1 and t3 together with time_of_arrivel give the time (UT) when a particular spectrum of the set S0 was obtained.